 How to Make Gold Leaf Votive Candle Holders

-Here we are into the second week in November and with Thanksgiving less than 2 weeks away, are you already thinking about holiday gifts.
-You usually don’t hear from me on Saturday, but today is the 10th of the month and my friends at Ten on the 10th sharing gifts to make under $10.
-I have the perfect gift and I’m going to show you how to make gold leaf candle holders.
+Here we are in the second week of November, and with Thanksgiving less than 2 weeks away, are you already thinking about holiday gifts?
+I have the perfect little gift and I’m going to show you how to make gold leaf candle holders.

 I’ve become a little obsessed (can you be a little obsessed?) with gilding in the past weeks.
-Gilding is a centuries~old practice that was used to promote a sense of wealth and royalty to anything from throne chairs to candelabra to marble church columns, which we saw on our recent trip to Budapest.
-Today we use gilding to add sparkle and pizazz to a variety of home decor accessories.
+Gilding is a centuries-old practice used to convey a sense of wealth and royalty on everything from throne chairs and candelabra to marble church columns.
+Today we’re using gilding to add sparkle and pizazz to a variety of home decor accessories.

 Once you know how to make gold leaf votive candle holders, there is a whole new world out there to embellish so many items for your home and for gifts.
 I’ll share a list at the end of the post.
 And then you can hop on over to see what other gift items you can make for under $10.